martinghunt/Scaffolder-evaluation/README.md

 8 -- tags originate from the same reference sequence but are not in the correct order.

+16 -- this was used for debugging and can be ignored.

 For example, a flag of 5 means that 4+1 happened, i.e. a pair of tags that originated from the same reference sequence, but their orientation and order were incorrect.
 Similarly, 12=8+4 means that two tags were from the same